First Council of Constantinople: Christology

 This council condemned Arianism which began to die out with further condemnations at a council of Aquileia by Ambrose of Milan in 381.
 With the discussion of Trinitarian doctrine now developed, the focus of discussion changed to Christology, which would be the topic of the Council of Ephesus of 431 and the Council of Chalcedon of 451.

 Shift of influence from Rome to Constantinople

 David Eastman cites the First Council of Constantinople as another example of the waning influence of Rome over the East.
 He notes that all three of the presiding bishops came from the East.
 Damasus had considered both Meletius and Gregory to be illegitimate bishops of their respective sees and yet, as Eastman and others point out, the Eastern bishops paid no heed to his opinions in this regard.

 The First Council of Constantinople (381) was the first appearance of the term 'New Rome' in connection to Constantinople.
 The term was employed as the grounds for giving the relatively young church of Constantinople precedence over Alexandria and Antioch ('because it is the New Rome').
+Later, after the Council of Ephesus, influence would shift to Alexandria from both Rome and Constantinople, which prompted Rome to intervene with its Council of Chalcedon.